-- The minimum memory that can be installed is 4 GB (two 2 GB DIMMs). - · Memory modules installed in the same processor module or memory card must be identical in size, speed, and feature code. - Memory modules installed in different processor modules can be different sizes and speeds. - Each memory feature consists of one pair of dual inline memory modules (DIMMs).
-Each memory card can have two or four DIMMs.
-Each processor module can have up to two memory cards and eight DIMMs.
-A memory feature is not required in all processor modules. - · When two processor modules are installed, alternate installing memory modules between the memory cards on the first processor module and the second processor module. - After the second pair of memory modules, the memory modules must be installed as a quad.
+- · The minimum memory that can be installed is 8 GB, or two 4 GB dual inline memory modules (DIMMs). - · Memory module quads installed on the same processor module or memory card can be of different sizes.
+For example, one quad of 4 GB DIMMs can be on the same memory riser as one quad of 8 GB DIMMs. - Memory modules installed on different processor modules can be different sizes and speeds. - Each memory feature consists of one pair of DIMMs.
+Each processor module can have two, four, eight, or 16 DIMMs.
+A memory feature is not required in all processor modules. - · When two processors are installed, alternate installing memory modules between memory cards on the first processor module and the second processor module. - After the first pair of 4 GB memory modules, the memory modules must be installed as a quad.